colin-mccarthy/plainwhite-jekyll/_posts/2022-02-20-mission-controll.markdown

    pod-security.kubernetes.io/warn-version=latest
 ```

-Here is a vanilla deployment of an orgchart app that has been configured to use the Vault agaent side car.
+Here is a vanilla deployment of an orgchart app that has been configured to use the Vault agent sidecar.
 The tutorial for this deployment can be found [here](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-sidecar)

 ```yaml
 apiVersion: apps/v1